kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 a shared secret between the endpoints can be used for authentication from the very first packet of the connection.

-This document introduces an additional authenticated data (AAD) construction that incorporates a secret value derived from the ESNI shared secret so that spoofed packets can be detected and dropped.
+This document defines a Packet Protection method for Initial packets that incorporates the ESNI shared secret, so that spoofed Initial packets will be detected and droped.

 ## Notational Conventions